ShawnXxy/AzMySQL-Connectivity-Checker/README.md

 1. Installing PowerShell on Linux (if you haven't before).
    See how to get the packages at https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-linux

-2. In Linux commandline, run ***pwsh*** from a Linux terminal.
-In the openned PowerShell console, install needed module by running the following command:
+2. In Linux commandline, run ***pwsh*** from a Linux terminal to start a powershell terminal.

-    ```powershell
-    Install-Module -Name DnsClient-PS
-    ```

-3. Set the parameters on the following script then copy paste it to the terminal.
+3. Set the parameters on the following script then copy paste it to the powershell terminal started in above step#2.
 You must set the server name and database name.
 User and password are optional, but best practices.
     ```powershell
     $parameters = @{
         # Supports Single, Flexible (please provide FQDN, priavete endpoint and Vnet Ingested Flexible is supported)